p12h4/DF-Guide/Bedrock/Guide.md

 ### 0.4.0: (Android Exclusive Version)
 - Red dye can be placed into the furnace output slot by smelting red mushrooms

-- Gravity blocks like sand and gravel do not fall when placed in mid-air
+- Gravity blocks like sand and gravel do not fall

 - Wooden slabs crafted in this version later turn into petrified oak slabs